tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    connection initiation messages with a forged source address that belongs to a victim.
 The server then sends its response to the victim machine, thus flooding it.
-Depending on the selected parameters this response message can be quite large, as is the case for a Certificate message.
+Depending on the selected parameters, this response message can be quite large, as is the case for a Certificate message.

 In order to counter both of these attacks, DTLS borrows the stateless cookie technique used by Photuris {{RFC2522}} and IKE {{RFC7296}}.
 When the client sends its ClientHello message to the server, the server MAY respond with a HelloRetryRequest message.
-The HelloRetryRequest message, as well as the cookie extension, is defined in TLS 1.3.
+The HelloRetryRequest message, as well as the "cookie" extension, is defined in TLS 1.3.
 The HelloRetryRequest message contains a stateless cookie (see
-{{!TLS13}}; Section 4.2.2).
+{{!TLS13}}, Section 4.2.2).
 The client MUST send a new ClientHello with the cookie added as an extension.
 The server then verifies the cookie and proceeds with the handshake only if it is valid.
 This mechanism forces